What's the Best Rubber Workout Floor?

 What’s the Best Rubber Workout Floor for Weightlifting Stations?

 When involving free weights in a workout session, a thick mat is the smartest selection.
-The 1/2-Inch Eco Rubber Floor Mat has 4 by 6 feet of coverage, so its size is ideal as a station for free weights.
+The 3/4-Inch Rubber Mat Black Trued Natural has 4 by 6 feet of coverage, so its size is ideal as a station for free weights.

 If athletes accidentally drop a free weight, this mat will protect the subfloor.

 Trust the quality of the ingredients in this mat, as it’s made in America.
-It will provide long lasting performance for athletes, carrying a 5-year limited manufacturer warranty.
+It will provide long-lasting performance for athletes, carrying a 12-year-limited manufacturer warranty.

 What Are Some Alternatives to Rubber for Athletic Flooring?Some flooring materials have a similar coloring, durability, and cushioning to a rubber workout floor.
 They don’t weigh as much as rubber, which simplifies installation.